Walls and asymptotics for Bridgeland stability conditions on 3-folds: Introduction

 \subsection{Acknowledgements}

-MJ is partially supported by the CNPq grant number 302889/2018-3 and the FAPESP Thematic Project 2018/21391-1; he thanks the University of Edinburgh for a pleasant and productive visit in 2017, which was supported by the FAPESP grant number 2016/03759-6.
-We thank Victor Pretti for his comments on preliminary versions of this paper, and Arend Bayer for helpful conversations.
+We thank Victor Pretti for his comments on preliminary versions of this paper and Arend Bayer for helpful conversations.
+We would also like to thank the referee for their careful reading of the paper and helpful comments to fix a few errors and suggestions to help the clarity of the text in numerous places.
 We have made extensive use of the software Maxima, Geogebra and Mathematica for calculations and to produce the various pictures present in this text.